 Garden soil and potting soil

-Improving your soils drainage and aeration
+Improving your soils drainage and aeration with perlite

 Many growers look for ways to increase the quality of their soil, which will lead to stronger and healthier plants.
-One such way is by adding perlite into your soil or soilless mix.
+One such way is by adding perlite or vermiculite into your soil or soilless mix.

 Still not sure which growing medium is right for you?
-Check out our detailed guide on different soil and soilless media
+Check out our detailed guide on different soil and soilless media.

 Amending your soil

 If you are growing outdoors, you should be amending your soil at the end of every growing season.
-By amending your garden soil at the end of every year, you give your soil a chance to recuperate and prepare for the next time you plant in it.
+By amending your garden soil at the end of every year, you give your soil a chance to recuperate and compost for the next time you plant in it.